|

 Cyprus State Orchestra to mark Steinway & Sons' 150th anniversary; two live albums in Australia with works by Beethoven, Chopin,

-Schumann, and Liszt; and an all-Mozart album, released to commemorate the 200th
+Schumann, and Liszt; the Brahms Piano Quintet with the Komitas Quartet; and an all-Mozart album, released to commemorate the 200th

 anniversary of the composer's death.
-Harold C. Schonberg, former chief music critic of The New York Times, hailed
+Harold C. Schonberg, longtime chief music critic of The New York Times, hailed

 his Capriccio recording of the Brahms Piano Concertos with the Sofia